KennethNagin/slicenet/docs/QoEfromQoSwithSkydiver.md

 <h3 id="ml-analysis">ML Analysis</h3>
 <ol>
 <li>Data Input - The ML analysis was done the IBM Watson Studio.
 The CSV files created in the first phase are read into a python 3.6 notebook.</li>
 <li>Transformations - The labelled Skydive flows are transformed in pandas dataframe for use by the ML algorithms.
-Addition per flow transformation  were required:</li>
+Additional per flow transformation  were required, as listed below:</li>
 </ol>
 <ul>
 <li>flow_duration:  Metric.Last - Metric.Start</li>